Rigidity of compact quasi-Einstein manifolds with boundary: Introduction

-He, Petersen and Wylie \cite[Proposition 2.4]{Petersen-Chenxu} showed that a nontrivial compact quasi-Einstein manifold with boundary and constant Ricci curvature is isometric to Example ${\rm (i)}.$ It turns out that these three quoted examples have constant scalar curvature and therefore, one question that naturally arises is to know {\it whether a nontrivial compact (simply connected) $m$-quasi-Einstein manifold with boundary and constant scalar curvature must be necessarily one of them}.
+In 2014, He, Petersen and Wylie \cite[Proposition 2.4]{Petersen-Chenxu} showed that a nontrivial compact quasi-Einstein manifold with boundary and constant Ricci curvature is isometric to Example ${\rm (i)}.$ It turns out that these three quoted examples have constant scalar curvature.
+Therefore, one question that naturally arises is to know {\it whether a nontrivial compact (simply connected) $m$-quasi-Einstein manifold with boundary and constant scalar curvature must be necessarily one of them}\footnote{For dimensions $n\geq 5,$ additional examples can be constructed by applying the product property; see, e.g., \cite[Lemma 2.2]{Petersen-Chenxu}.}.
+As we shall see later, in this article, we will solve this question for dimension $3$ and $4.$

-\begin{remark} For dimension $n\geq 5,$ it is possible to obtain another example with constant scalar curvature, see Example \ref{ExCG} in Section \ref{preliminaries}.
-We also highlight that Examples ${\rm (ii)}$ and ${\rm (iii)}$ above can be presented in a more general setting by replacing the round spheres $\mathbb{S}^{n-1}$ and $\mathbb{S}^q,$ respectively, by an arbitrary compact Einstein manifold with positive scalar curvature.
-Moreover, Example {\rm (iii)} was obtained recently by Di\'ogenes, Gadelha and Ribeiro in \cite{remarks}.
-In particular, by a slightly modification, it provides a new (simply connected) counterexample to the Cosmic no-hair conjecture for arbitrary dimension $n\geq 4;$ for more details, see \cite{CDPR}. \end{remark}